zendesk/sunshine-conversations-zendesk-connect/README.md

 NOTE: "cotactName" User name will be included in outgoing messages (for the example in this repo)
 NOTE: for best results, "target" phone number should include '+' and country-code

-# Trigger event(s)/launch broadcast from Zendesk Connect
+# Ready for Trigger event(s)/Broadcast send from Zendesk Connect
-As part of a broadcast campaign/Configure the trigger
+For Broadcast campaigns, you can try a _Test Send_ or use _Final Send_.

 # Looping replies back into Zendesk Support
-* Connect the Smooch Marketplace _Zendesk integration_ to your smooch app: https://app.smooch.io/integrations/zendesk
+* Visit the Smooch Marketplace and add the _Zendesk integration_ to your smooch app: https://app.smooch.io/integrations/zendesk
 * When users reply, a new ticket will be created, including the context of the last (up to 10) messages/notifications